 Summary

-• A route is a section of code that defines how the Express app responds to a client request to a particular endpoint.
+- A route defines how the app responds to a particular endpoint.